Wrong, wrong, wrong -

 Tragically, though, the forces of evil

-They refuse to allow the Iraqis live in peace and freedom.
+They refused to allow the Iraqis live in peace and freedom.

 The western left, which opposed the liberation of Iraq from Saddam,

-now says that Iraq must be abandoned to these people.
+said that Iraq should be abandoned to these people.

 if evil fights back, evil should win.